1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

-10.4 Wheelchairs and mobility that cannot be lifted manually into the aircraft hold will only be accepted for travel if both airports can provide the facilities to load / unload the device.
+10.4 Wheelchairs and mobility aids that cannot be lifted manually into the aircraft hold will only be accepted for travel if both airports can provide the facilities to load / unload the device.
 Please note that some airports may not have sufficient equipment for lifting heavy wheelchairs and mobility aids.
 Notifying Us 48 hours prior to Your departure will enable Us to establish this and use reasonable efforts to accommodate Your needs.

 10.5 You must be reasonably satisfied that before You board the aircraft You are medically fit to fly.
 If You have any reason to suspect, or ought reasonably to know, that You have a condition which might be exacerbated by the normal operation of an aircraft or could cause You difficulty if You do not have medical assistance before the flight has ended then You should not fly.
 If you have any doubt whatsoever You are obliged to seek professional medical advice before flying with Us.
 Whenever You are aware of a health condition of the type just mentioned, but have been advised that You are fit to fly provided certain precautions are taken (for example, use of medication), it is Your responsibility to ensure that all such precautions are in fact taken before, during and after Your flight, as the case may be and that You are able to produce written evidence of Your fitness to fly, if requested to do so.

-Article 11 Infants and Children
+11. Infants and Children